Nadia-JSch/Nose-Game/README.md

-# Nose-Game 👃🏽
+# Nose-Game 🏽

-Play as a nose and avoid germs! 🧫 To win collide with the loo paper 😆
+👃 Play as a nose and avoid the germs! :space_invader:

+To win collide with the loo paper. 😆

 ## Description